jackfoxy/obelisk/docs/users-guide.md

 ```
 According to the %vector-count there are nearly 22,000 rows in this table, but the print utility only prints the first 9 and the last one.

 `SELECT *` returns all the columns of the selected object(s).
 This is fine for ad hoc work, but the best practice for composing production scripts is to specify every column.
-In a later Obelisk release ALTER TABLE can add or remove columns, if effect altering saved scripts using `SELECT *`.
+In a later Obelisk release ALTER TABLE can add or remove columns, in effect altering saved scripts using `SELECT *`.
 ```
 SELECT date, year, month, month-name, day, day-name, day-of-year, weekday, year-week
 ```